 - Alignment, Bullet List, Buttons and Directional Buttons, Color, Font Size and Responsive Font Size, Fonts, Responsive Settings and more.

-Keep in mind that, if the Rich Text Editor's Alignment refers to the position of the text inside the Text component, on Micro-themes > Alignment it will refer to the position of the Text component itself in relation to the Containers that might contain it in Ion's hierarchy (like a Column).
-Furthermore, on Micro-themes > Color or Fonts, for example, the options of the second dropdown menu will match the colors and fonts respectively from your Theme and brand, which is great to keep the visual identity throughout the page.
+Keep in mind that, if the Rich Text Editor's Alignment refers to the position of the text inside the text component, on Micro-themes > Alignment it will refer to the position of the text component itself in relation to the Containers that might contain it in Ion's hierarchy (like a Column).
+Furthermore, on Micro-themes > Color or Fonts, for example, the options will match the colors and fonts respectively from your Theme and brand, which is great to keep the visual identity throughout the page.